docker/docs/desktop/enterprise/user/windows-user.md

 - Shared drives are only required for mounting volumes in [Linux containers](#switch-between-windows-and-linux-containers), not for Windows containers.
 For Linux containers, you need to share the drive where the Dockerfile and volume are located.
 If you get errors such as `file not found` or `cannot start service` you may need to enable shared drives.
 See [Volume mounting requires shared drives for Linux containers](/docker-for-windows/troubleshoot#volume-mounting-requires-shared-drives-for-linux-containers).

-- If possible, avoid volume mounts from the Windows host, and instead mount on the Linux VM, or use a [data volume](https://docs.docker.com/storage/volumes/) (named volume) or [data container](https://docs.docker.com/storage/volumes/).
-There are a number of issues with using host-mounted volumes and network paths for database files.
-See [Volume mounts from host paths use a nobrl option to override database locking](https://docs.docker.com/docker-for-windows/troubleshoot/#volume-mounts-from-host-paths-use-a-nobrl-option-to-override-database-locking).
+- If possible, avoid volume mounts from the Windows host, and instead mount on the Linux VM, or use a [data volume](../../../storage/volumes.md) (named volume) or [data container](../../../storage/volumes.md).

 - Docker Desktop sets permissions to read/write/execute for users, groups and others [0777 or a+rwx](http://permissions-calculator.org/decode/0777/).
 This is not configurable.
-See [Permissions errors on data directories for shared volumes](https://docs.docker.com/docker-for-windows/troubleshoot/#permissions-errors-on-data-directories-for-shared-volumes).
+See [Permissions errors on data directories for shared volumes](../../../docker-for-windows/troubleshoot.md#permissions-errors-on-data-directories-for-shared-volumes).

-- Ensure the domain user has access to shared drives, as described in [Verify domain user has permissions for shared drives](https://docs.docker.com/docker-for-windows/troubleshoot/#verify-domain-user-has-permissions-for-shared-drives-volumes).

 ##### Firewall rules for shared drives